gergo-/missed-optimizations/README.md

 propagated by the "constant propagation" (in reality, only local folding) pass.
-Values are only propagated by the value analysis that runs before, but for technical reasons the value analysis cannot currently take advantage of the algebraic properties of operator's neutral and zero elements.
+Values are only propagated by the value analysis that runs before, but for technical reasons the value analysis cannot currently take advantage of the algebraic properties of operators' neutral and zero elements.

 ### Missed reassociation and folding of constants